JakeHeald/JakeHeald.github.io/_posts/2017-1-23-First-Week.md

 ### What's my experience of the class?

 So far I really enjoy this class as it is very interactive and I love this style of teaching compared to static power points.
-I especially loved the lecture about learning about the small syntactical differences between C++ and Java, as it is something I tend to gloss over when it comes to programming.
+I especially loved the lecture about learning about the small syntactical differences between C++ and Java, as it is an important part of languages that I regretfully tend to gloss over when it comes to programming.

 ### What's my pick-of-the-week or tip-of-the-week?